CodedByBytes/CodedByBytes/README.md

 ## 🧑‍💼 Middleware Integration Consultant, Certified Scrum Master, Architecture Design & Corporate Trainer

-I'm a software development engineer interested in solving problems faced during the integration of large-scale distributed systems, concurrent programming, and designing low-latency systems.
-Currently, I am working on distributed systems and real-time data streaming and processing.
-I have good hands-on experience with Java, Spring, Spring Boot, and Apache Camel.
-I love Linux kernel-based OSs like Ubuntu, Kali Linux, Parrot OS, and Fedora.
-I'm an open-source enthusiast and contributor.
+ I am a seasoned Software Development Engineer with 10 years of experience in designing and developing software solutions within Agile environments.
+My expertise lies in integrating large-scale distributed systems and creating low-latency applications.
+Having spent a year as a Spring Boot and Apache Camel developer in London for an RMG client, I am proficient in technologies such as Apache Camel, Spring Boot, Red Hat JBOSS-Fuse, Java/J2EE, Hibernate, and MuleSoft 4.2.
+I am also a certified Scrum Master and am pursuing a career as an Agile Coach.
+I excel in writing technical documentation, conducting unit tests, and deploying code using CI/CD practices.
+Currently, I focus on distributed systems and real-time data streaming, leveraging my skills in Java, Spring, and Apache Camel to deliver high-quality solutions that drive business success.

 ---